grassrootseconomics/docs.grassecon.org/docs/legal/scu.md

     1. Full Name:
     1. Contact Information or Service: (e.g. email or phone number)
     1. On behalf of: (e.g. If signing as a duly authorized representative of an association, business or entity)
+    1. Offering: Grassroots Econonomics Foundation Services can be obtained through all 20 Million Vouchers issued include:
+        1. Training and Support related to Economic Commons and Clearing Unions, Platforms, Instruments and related Member provided services
+        1. Platform and Instrument reporting, creation and maintenance
+        1. Software integration and customization
+        1. Arbitration of disputes related to Instruments and Platform usage
     1. Proof of Identity: (e.g. Passport number and country or other proof)
     1. Date of Signing:
     1. Signature or Hash: